Gimel: Variations

 Bertrand Russell posits that the letter's form is a conventionalized image of a camel.
 The letter may be the shape of the walking animal's head, neck, and forelegs.
 Barry B. Powell, a specialist in the history of writing, states “It is hard to imagine how gimel = ‘camel’ can be derived from the picture of a camel (it may show his hump, or his head and neck!)”.
+Solomon Gandz suggests instead that it is derived from "weapon" or "battle-axe".